Correlation Between Chase Growth and Sierra Strategic

 Strong

-Over the last 90 days Sierra Strategic Income has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Sierra Strategic Income are ranked lower than 2 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong forward indicators, Sierra Strategic is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Chase Growth and Sierra Strategic Volatility Contrast